top of page

 August 2025 | Collective Exhibition, Quotation / Myth".
 Thurston County Museum of Art, Olympia, Washington.

-"QUOTATION/MYTH is an examination of photographic image making in the 21st century.
-Through the works of 7 Washington based photographers, discover and question the stories and ideas uniquely defined by the medium of photography.
-Through a plethora of prints, objects, and mixed media presentations explore the nuanced and ever changing truths and fictions invented and presented by photographic images."
+"QUOTATION/MYTH is an examination of photographic image-making in the 21st century.
+Through the works of seven Washington-based photographers, we discover and question the stories and ideas uniquely defined by the medium of photography.
+Through a plethora of prints, objects, and mixed media presentations, explore the nuanced and ever-changing truths and fictions invented and presented by photographic images."

 April 2025 | Collective Exhibition, "Labyrinths".
 Thurston County Museum of Art, Olympia, Washington.

 Featuring works by over 28 artists working across a wide variety of mediums and exploring the symbolic and literal manifestations of the labyrinth.
-"The labyrinth is a symbol of mysticism and revelation dating back millennia and encourntered all over the world.
-A labyrinth can both represent and facilitate humanity's highest impuses: self discovery, rumination, meditation and reflexive cognition.
-It can also symbolize the agonizing trivality of mortality, an unrelenting march towards an inevitable end."
+"The labyrinth is a symbol of mysticism and revelation dating back millennia and encountered all over the world.
+A labyrinth can both represent and facilitate humanity's highest impulses: self discovery, rumination, meditation and reflexive cognition.
+It can also symbolize the agonizing triviality of mortality, an unrelenting march towards an inevitable end."

-A celebration of the photographic work I created during my time as an Undergraduate student at the Evergreen State College, which included countless trips back-and-forth between Olympia and Oaxaca, Mexico.
-The photographs and collected artworks included in the exhibition each held an important story or aspect of my learning, and the exhibition as a whole was my way of honoring the individuals and communities who supported and influenced my education along the way.
+A collection of photographs alongside collected works, created and gathered during my time as an Undergraduate student at the Evergreen State College, traveling countless times to, from and between Olympia, Oaxaca, and Mexico City.
+Each piece represented an important aspect of my learning, while the exhibition as a whole honored the individuals and communities who supported and influenced my education along the way.

 CURATORIAL

-A multimedia art installation exploring the connection to land and home in Palestine and beyond, featuring original photographs by Shoshana Cohen, taken in Jenin, Palestine during the first Intifada (summer and fall 1990), and depicting the daily lives of children under Israeli occupation.
-Curated in collaboration with her daughter, Libi Cohen Ben-Yoar.
+A two-part multimedia art installation exploring the connection to land and home in Palestine and beyond, featuring original photographs by Shoshana Cohen, made in Jenin, Palestine during the first Intifada (summer and fall 1990), and depicting the daily lives of children under Israeli occupation.
+Curated in collaboration with the daughter of the artist, Libi Cohen Ben-Yoar, student at the Evergreen State College.

 April 2024 | Collective Exhibition and Fundraiser for the Middle East Children's Alliance, "Art for Gaza".